pete5315/jquery-color-swap/README.md

+This was a solo coding challenge.
+The assignment was to complete the below requirements in 90 minutes.

 ## About Code Challenges

 Welcome to your first code challenge!
 This is a chance for you to share what you know with the instructors.